What is Liquidity Risk?

 Total borrowings | 31,839.17 | 26,897.07 |

-Due to poor operational efficiency, the business is being funded by Short-term borrowings, which have increased by 20%, and Long-term borrowing has increased by 18%, respectively.
-Due to a jump in short-term loan and lower return from business, the borrowings got a pileup, and the total borrowings have increased by 18%, whereas the Shareholder’s wealth got slashed by 1%.
+Due to poor operational efficiency, the business is being funded by Short-term borrowings, which have increased by 20%, and long-term borrowing has increased by 18%, respectively.
+Due to a jump in short-term loans and lower returns from business, the borrowings got a pileup, and the total borrowings have increased by 18%, whereas the Shareholder’s wealth got slashed by 1%.
 D/E ratio, which should ideally be less than 1, has increased to 3.45 in FY14 v/s 2.91 in FY13.

-- A short-term loan or bank overdraft can be taken; the amount should be restricted to the future possible earnings that the company is going to receive in the coming days.
+- A short-term loan or bank overdraft can be taken; the amount should be restricted to the future possible earnings that the company will receive in the coming days.
 For liquidity risk management, a Sundry Debtor will pay the bill in the coming 15 days, and hence the short-term cash crunch can be met by taking a bank overdraft of Bills of exchange.

-- In case a big order book has been canceled, and no amount has been received against the bill, and the manufacturing process has been started (from raw materials purchase to hire of labor), then the liquidity risk management should not hinder the work process.
-Rather the liquidity risk management should communicate to the marketing team so as to sell the excess production at a nominal rate, so as to incur the cost of production.
+- If a big order book has been canceled, no amount has been received against the bill, and the manufacturing process starts (from raw materials purchase to hire of labor).
+The liquidity risk management should not hinder the work process.
+Rather the liquidity risk management should communicate to the marketing team to sell the excess production at a nominal rate to incur the cost of production.

-- Starting from Developed Economy to Developing Economy, all the countries face excess liquidity in the system due to a rise in the bonds rate, a rise in the cost of labor, cost of production, and cost of Raw-materials.
+- Starting from Developed Economy to a Developing Economy, all the countries face excess liquidity in the system due to a rise in the bond rate, a rise in the cost of labor, cost of production, and cost of Raw-materials.
+The rising cost inched up at every aspect of manufacturing.
 The Oil-importing nation feels the heat of inflation when the international crude-oil price rises.
-The rising cost inched up at each and every aspect of manufacturing.

 Recommended Articles

-This has been a guide to Liquidity Risk and its definition.
-Here we discuss how to measure liquidity risk along with examples and its interpretations.
-We discuss how you can control it.
+This has been a guide to what is Liquidity Risk.
+Here we explain its examples, measurement, and how to control Liquidity Risk.
 You may also have a look at these articles below to learn more about Corporate Finance –